AshridgeTechnologies/elemento/design/User defined components approach.md

 - A way to organise components within the Project/App
 - Generate code for the component
 - Include the components in the generated code where they are used
+- If possible: include the components in the normal Insert list
-- Later: Components can have children added when used and insert them in the output
+- Later: Components can have children as inputs and insert them in the output

 Issues
 ------